NessiePendragon/web/rules.md

 CM-SS13 is intended to be a Medium Roleplay server.
 Play a reasonably realistic character.
 Treat your character as a separate entity from you, the player.
 Your character's actions, feelings, and knowledge in-game should be based solely on the character's experiences and not your own as the player.
 Low roleplay actions that have no regard for your character or the setting (Memes, silly copypaste spam IC) are not acceptable.
 Character development can occur over rounds but each round is a soft-reset, meaning you can have previous mission experience but your character will never have died or fled the ship in the past.
 Follow the Roleplay Standards.

-Major shenanigans that may disrupt the normal flow of the round at roundstart, (This includes but is not limited to; big or lethal fights, briefing brawls, riots, jailbreaking, massive equipment restrictions and tackling players trying to reach their prep room.), are not tolerated.

 ## Human Roleplay Standards

 ### Dropship Arrests & Riots

 - Causing riots on the dropship over an arrest before first drop will be considered round start shenanigans and staff members will intervene with OOC punishments.
 You shouldn’t lynch a MP and risk your career because they are arresting a marine who has entered the dropship.
 If you are wanted and enter the dropship to try and avoid arrest you will be held accountable if issues arise.

+### Major Shenanigans

+- Major shenanigans that may disrupt the normal flow of the round at roundstart, (This includes but is not limited to; big or lethal fights, briefing brawls, riots, jailbreaking, massive equipment restrictions and tackling players trying to reach their prep room, pushing someone out of the dropship during flight.), are not tolerated.

 ### Sanity